 Democrats urge Trump to keep ban on Chinese cars in US as Xi meeting looms

-- ▪Democratic lawmakers are calling on President Trump to keep Chinese-made cars out of the U.S. market ahead of his upcoming meeting with President Xi.
+- ▪Democratic lawmakers are calling on Donald Trump to keep Chinese electric vehicles banned from the U.S. market.

 Opening excerpt (first ~120 words) tap to expand